BrigitteHx/BrigitteHx/README.md

-# Hi!
-Welcome to my GitHub!
+# Welcome to my GitHub!

 Hi there!
 I'm **Brigitte**, a passionate and detail-oriented software developer from the Netherlands 🇳🇱.